b4thefomo/maxheadbox/README.md

 ### Won't those useless animations slow down the LLM inference?

-Yes for sure, but after extensive testing, I noticed that the performance impact isn’t very significant.
+Yes for sure, but after extensive testing, I noticed that the performance impact isn't very significant.
 To be completely honest, at most it might save a few seconds before the LLM completes its job.
 I'd rather have a nice UI feedback showing that something is happening, rather than a black screen while the LLM is processing (a small tradeoff).
 Happy to be proven wrong tho!

 ### Why use Vosk instead of reusing faster-whisper?